phyyyy343434/MULTI-PROFILE/README.md

 │   └── personal/
 │       ├── .gitconfig-personal (Identity B)
 │       └── side-hustle/
-🚀 Why Use This?
+🚀 Key Benefits
 Zero Manual Switching: Set it once, and Git handles the rest.

-Privacy: Keeps your personal email out of corporate commit histories.
+Privacy: Keeps your personal email out of corporate histories.

 Security: Ensures the correct SSH key is used for the correct server.